Arthur Lubin: Mr Ed

 His best known work was Mister Ed.
 Lubin had wanted to make a TV series based on Francis but was not able to secure the rights.
 Instead he optioned a series of short stories about a talking horse, Mr Ed, back in 1957.
 The pilot was financed by comedian George Burns, but Lubin was unable to sell it to a network.
 He decided to sell the show into syndication first, got a sponsor and managed to finance 26 episodes until the show was picked up by CBS.
 The show ran for six seasons and 143 episodes.
 Star Alan Young recalled the producer-director:

 He was a very lovable character, but he was a character.
 He wanted to rush through and get things done quickly, and he didn't want to stay around the studio too long.
 I'll never forget one line he used.
 He didn't like people fooling around on the set, cracking jokes.
 He really didn't have a great sense of humor for a man who did so many comedies!
 I'll never forget when he said: "Stop that!
 Stop all this laughing!
 This is comedy, there's no time for laughter!"
 Well, we just all broke up.
 He didn't realize what he said, he didn't care.

 As a longtime friend of Mae West, Lubin got her to appear on an episode of Mister Ed.

 He directed the occasional feature, such as The Thief of Baghdad (1961), The Incredible Mr. Limpet (1964, with Don Knotts) and Hold On!
 (1966, with Herman's Hermits).
 Peter Noone who appeared in the latter remembers, "Arthur Lubin was really talented.
 He made us better than we actually were, which is what a good director does.
 I mean, this band was not exactly ready for Stanislavski."

 Lubin's last feature was Rain for a Dusty Summer (1971).
 His last work was the 1978 Little Lulu TV special on ABC Weekend Special.

 Lubin's career ended in the late 1970s.

 Personal life

-Lubin was gay and for many years lived with Frank Buford.
+Lubin was gay and for many years lived with Frank Burford.